 The generation gap makes things complicated for Gen Z’ers to know the efforts that go into earning money.
-Millennials may find it hard to ask Gen Z’ers about their spending habits who are very much engrossed living in the moment than thinking about the future.
+Millennials may find it hard to ask Gen Z’ers about their spending habits when they are engrossed in living in the moment rather than thinking about the future.

 1. Replace the dreamy lifestyle that is unrealistic and start living within your means